 When your children are small, buying gifts is easy.
 Every toy store is overflowing with all kinds of items that would make them happy.
-Looking for unique gifts for adult children in their 20s is harder.
+Looking for unique gifts for adult children is harder.
 I like to think about what would help them with their daily life, give them some enjoyment or contribute in some way towards their future.
 I also like to take their character into consideration – no-one knows your children as well as you do and this should help you when you select gifts for them.

-5 gifts under $100 for a daughter in her 20s
+5 gifts for a young adult daughter

 Hamilton Beach single serve coffee brewer and full pot coffee maker

 My daughter was over the moon when she received the gift of the coffee maker recently.
 She loves her coffee!
 You can’t go wrong with this one, a best seller on Amazon, that has two ways to brew – a single cup or a full pot.
-One of the nice features about this affordable coffee maker is that it has a built-in programmable clock and timer – brew in advance and wake up to the smell of hot coffee!
+One of the nice features about this affordable coffee maker is that it has a built-in programmable clock and timer – your daughter can brew in advance and wake up to the smell of hot coffee!

-5 Gifts under $100 for a son in his 20s
+5 Gifts for a young, adult son

-A multi-purpose canvas backpack is the ideal gift for your son.
+A multi-purpose canvas backpack is the ideal gift for an adult son.
 This large Vintage Canvas Backpack can be used as a backpack/rucksack or satchel.
 It has a detachable shoulder strap that turns it easily from a backpack into a shoulder bag.
 It’s useful and spacious with many pockets, including a large main compartment with pouches and a padded divider.
 It’s suitable for carrying a tablet or smaller laptop.

 The Garmin Vivofit Fitbit Band displays calories, distance, step count and time.
 It has a move reminder and a goal tracker.
 It can be worn 24/7 and is stylish and comfortable.
 It can stay on for more than a year without having to change the battery and it is water-resistant.